top of page

 Do yoga twists detoxify your liver?

 This blog post is an exclusive excerpt from my new book, The Physiology of Yoga.
-Join our 8-week Physiology of Yoga book club which begins in September 2023.

 B.K.S.
 Iyengar, student of Tirumalai Krishnamacharya and creator of Iyengar Yoga, famously stated in his classes that deep twists cause a squeeze-and-soak effect on the body, especially the intervertebral discs and the internal organs.
 Whether or not Iyengar was the original source of this idea, the idea of twists detoxing the body has certainly become commonplace and is firmly planted in the minds of many yoga practitioners.
 An article published in 2008 in Yoga Journal attempts to explain Iyengar’s idea: